python/cpython/Doc/library/pickle.rst

    Error raised when an unpicklable object is encountered by :class:`Pickler`.
    It inherits :exc:`PickleError`.

+   Refer to :ref:`pickle-picklable` to learn what kinds of objects can be pickled.

 .. exception:: UnpicklingError

    Error raised when there a problem unpickling an object, such as a data corruption or a security violation.
 It inherits :exc:`PickleError`.

    Note that other exceptions may also be raised during unpickling, including (but not necessarily limited to) AttributeError, EOFError, ImportError, and